List of Kamen Rider Zi-O characters: Hiryū Kakogawa

 During the events of the stage show, Kamen Rider Zi-O: Final Stage, Hiryū joins forces with the remaining Quartzers and gains the means to become the second Kamen Rider Barlckxs before becoming Another Ohma Zi-O (アナザーオーマジオウ, Anazā Ōma Jiō) after he obtains Ride Watches based on Kamen Riders 1, 2, V3, Riderman, X, Amazon, and Stronger.
 While he manages to overwhelm the Time Riders with his new power, he is defeated by the combined efforts of Zi-O Ohma Form and Ohma Zi-O.

-As Another Zi-O, Hiryū possesses Zi-O II's clairvoyance and a pair of clock hand-like swords, which he can combine into a naginata to perform a variation of Zi-O II's King Edge of Time Slash.
+As Another Zi-O, Hiryū possesses Zi-O II's clairvoyance and dual wields a pair of clock hand-like swords, which he can combine into a naginata to perform a variation of Zi-O II's King Edge of Time Slash.
 He can also use the Heisei Another Riders' Another Watches to assume their forms.
 After becoming Another Zi-O II, Hiryū gains Grand Zi-O's chronokinetic powers and the ability to summon Another Riders from across time.
 His Another Watch, which is docked in a black version of the Ziku-Driver instead of being absorbed into his body, is able to reconstitute itself until Kamen Riders Zi-O and Decade join forces to destroy it.

 Hiryū Kakogawa is portrayed by Yu Sakuma (佐久間 悠, Sakuma Yū) while Taiga Komie (込江 大牙, Komie Taiga) portrays him as a child.